How Mouth Tape Works

 Position

-Close your lips and place the tape across the centre of the lips on the outside.
+Close your lips naturally and place the tape horizontally across the centre of the lips on the outside.
+Do not place tape inside the mouth.

 3